Just Another Girl (Monica song): Background and recording

 "Just Another Girl" was written by Carsten Lindberg, Lindy Robbins, Damon Sharpe, and Joachim Svare, while production was handled by English producer Ric Wake from W&R Group, with additional production by Richard "Richie" Jones and Great Dane Productions.
 It was recorded by Dave Scheuer at The Dream Factory in New York City, Cove City Sound Studios in Long Island, New York, and Doppler Studios in Atlanta, Georgia.
 Dan Hetzel mixed with further assistance from Jim Annunziato.
 Arrangements were handled by Great Dane Productions and Wake, while keyboards and programming was led by Lindberg, Svare, and Jones.
 Additional keyboard contribution came from Eric Kupper.

 Originally crafted for Monica's then untitled third studio album, All Eyez on Me (2002), the song was not expected to be used for the soundtrack of Chris and Paul Weitz's 2001 comedy film Down to Earth, starring comedian Chris Rock.
 Instead, Monica recorded a different title track with producer Kevin "She'kspere" Briggs that Sony Music decided not to use however, prompting her to enter recording sessions with Ric Wake.
 During an interview, she said, "Everybody loved the record, but it was being held for my album.
 So there were some issues about getting the song, and once we did, we actually worked through the Christmas holidays recording it."
 While Monica remarked, that "Just Another Girl" was not "pertaining to the stage in [her] life [she was] in" as she was waiting and looking different material to be recorded for her album, the record was later included as a bonus track on the All Eyez on Me album.

 Reception

-Jason Birchmeier of Allmusic described the song as being "successive", while Elysa Gardner from Vibe magazine wrote that "Monica's sassy, crackling 'Just Another Girl' is a winner."
+Jason Birchmeier of Allmusic described the song as being "successive," while Elysa Gardner from Vibe magazine wrote that "Monica's sassy, crackling "Just Another Girl" is a winner."

 Music video

-The music video for "Just Another Girl" was directed by Dave Meyers and filmed inside a Japan setting in California the day after New Year's.
-Speaking of the shoot, Monica noted in an interview with MTV News that the shoot had its ups and downs, "because coming out of the holidays, people weren't really in work mode".
+A music video for "Just Another Girl" was directed by Dave Meyers and filmed inside the Los Angeles Theatre in the historic Broadway Theater District in Downtown Los Angeles on January 2, 2001.
+Speaking of the shoot, Monica noted in an interview with MTV News that the team "had our ups and downs as far as the video shoot was concerned, because coming out of the holidays, people weren't really in work mode."
 In addition, a water main broke while filming and black smut covered most of the set.
-Stylistically, the video marked a departure from previous video clips: "I was really excited about being able to look different and come with different imaging, because I think I've grown a lot as a person", the singer stated, "I did moves that were comfortable for me".